 My background includes training at the Film Institute in Pune, working in the film industry, pursuing a self-healing journey, and being involved in sustainability and the unschooling movement.
 I have also deeply engaged with Nonviolent Communication (NVC) as a practitioner, trainer, and learner, as well as exploring self-management and holacracy.
 I see interconnections in life around us and like to integrate them to work with a whole systems approach when I support my client community.

-I founded Ahimsagram to develop sustainable, self-organized, high-consciousness businesses, and now I integrate my diverse learning experiences to support couples and families in building collaborative and compassionate relationships.
+I founded Ahimsagram to develop sustainable, self-organized, high-conscious businesses, and now I integrate my diverse learning experiences to support couples and families in building collaborative and compassionate relationships.

 Some people know me for my work with food, while others reach out for support in homeschooling journeys or involvement in social change and environmental movements.
 Many more know me for my work with NVC and Holacracy.